Things to do in Inverness this winter

 Taking a guided tour at one of our whisky distilleries will give you an insight into how our famous drink is produced.
 And, there will be plenty of opportunities to try a wee dram along the way.
 The two closest distilleries in Inverness are Tomatin and Glen Ord, but there are many more dotted all around the Highlands.

 What’s winter in Inverness without some fabulous Christmas shopping?
-Eastgate Shopping Centre and the Victorian Market are the perfect stops to buy all those perfect Christmas pressies.
+Eastgate Shopping Centre and The Victorian Market are the perfect stops to buy all those perfect Christmas pressies.
 Be sure to check out the Victorian Market’s newly refurbished Market Hall, for a rest stop and some delicious refreshments.
 If you need some stocking filler ideas, or something a little quirky, Eden Court Theatre often hosts Christmas fairs, stocked with beautiful arts, crafts and delicious nibbles.
 And after the festivities have passed, there’s always the chance to grab a bargain in the January sales!

 This winter, you shall go to the ball!
-The Eden Court Theatre panto is back with, Cinderella, a musical comedy based on the traditional fairy tale.
+The Eden Court Theatre panto returns with Peter Pan, a musical comedy adventure, based on the classic story.
 Get ready for slapstick humour, cheeky gags, boos and hisses, calls of “(S)he’s behind you” and “Oh no it isn’t!
 Oh yes it is!” and everything we know and love about UK panto.
 On stage from 7th December 2022 to 8th January 2023.
 Tickets are on sale now.

 Here at the Kingsmills, we’re celebrating Christmas and Hogmanay in style.
-With a choice of festive lunches and brunches, live band and disco party nights.
-Along with dining events on Christmas Eve, Christmas Day and Boxing Day.
+With a choice of festive lunches, brunches, afternoon teas, live band and disco party nights.
+Along with dining events on Christmas Eve and Christmas Day.
 Then on Hogmanay, we’ve got the hottest Hooley in Inverness.
 Kicking up our heels and dancing to the wee sma’ hours with a good ol’ Hogmanay Gala Dinner.
 So, however you’re looking to celebrate, take a look this year’s festive brochure.